vl85/BayunDB/README.md

 - **Sequential Access**: Tests accessing pages in sequential order with different buffer pool sizes (10, 100, 1000 pages)
 - **Random Access**: Tests random page access patterns with different buffer pool sizes

+### B+Tree Index Benchmarks

+Tests B+Tree operations including insertion, lookup, and range scans.

+### Transaction and Recovery Benchmarks

+The recovery benchmarks measure the performance of the WAL (Write-Ahead Log) system and recovery process:

+- **WAL Append Performance**: Measures the throughput of transaction logging with different operation counts and sync settings
+- **Recovery Time**: Evaluates the time needed to recover after a crash with different workload sizes
+- **Checkpoint Performance**: Tests the overhead of creating checkpoints with varying log sizes
+- **Recovery with Checkpoints**: Measures recovery performance with different checkpoint frequencies

 Run the benchmarks:

 ```bash